worldluoji/front-end/react/rsc/React Server Component.md

 # React Server Component
+React Server Components in React 19 are stable and will not break between major versions.

 React Server Components allows the server and the client (browser) </strong>to collaborate in rendering</strong> your React application.

 Consider the typical React element tree that is rendered for your page, which is usually composed of different React components rendering more React components.